Make Local Git Repository Changes With Atomic Commits

 -

-command shows two files in the staging area, in theChanges to be committed
+Notice the output from the git statuscommand shows two files in the staging area, in theChanges to be committedsection of the output.

 -

-View the status of your local Git repository with the following command:
+View the status of your local Git repository with the following command: # Display status information for the current git repository git status

 -